|

 Assign a value to the intangible benefits

 This is probably the most challenging part.
-Value could either be a
+Value

-dollar amount or a rating system (using stars, alphabets, etc.).
-If
+could either be a dollar amount or a rating system (using stars,

-that time period (Does the flex time allow you to take up another job;
+opportunity cost for that time period (Does the flex time allow you to

-if so, how much could you earn in that time?
-That figure could also be
+take up another job; if so, how much could you earn in that time?
+That

-used in lieu of the previous approach.)
+figure could also be used in lieu of the previous approach.)

 Compare items side-by-side